Scolopendra subspinipes

 Scolopendra subspinipes is a species of very large centipede found throughout southeastern Asia.
 One of the most widespread and common species in the genus Scolopendra, it is also found on virtually all land areas around and within the Indian Ocean, all of tropical and subtropical Asia from Russia to the islands of Malaysia and Indonesia, Australia, South and Central America, the Caribbean islands, and possibly parts of the southern United States, but how much of this range is natural and how much due to human introduction is unclear.
-With a wide geographic range and numerous color variations, the species is known by many common names, including jungle centipede, orange-legged centipede, Hawaiian centipede, and Vietnamese centipede.
+With a wide geographic range and numerous color variations, the species is known by many common names, including black flame centipede, Hawaiian centipede, jungle centipede, orange-legged centipede, and Vietnamese centipede.

 It is among the largest centipedes with a maximum length of 20 cm.
 This centipede is an active, aggressive predator that preys on any animal it can overpower.

 Description

 Scolopendra mutilans, formerly a subspecies of S. subspinipes.

 Scolopendra japonica, another former subspecies that has since been elevated to species status.

 The species is normally considered to have a maximum length of 20 cm.
 However, in 2018 a far larger specimen was recovered in Hawaii by Clayton Cambra, who captured what appeared to be a Scolopendra subspinipes that measured 36.6 cm in length.

 It has color variations: its body is usually red or reddish brown with yellow or yellow-orange legs.
 In common with other members of genus Scolopendra, it has 22 body segments, with each segment having one pair of legs.
 A pair of modified legs known as forcipules or toxicognaths can be found on its head, which is covered by a flat shield and bears a pair of antennae.
 The toxicognaths are the major tools used by the centipede to kill its prey or for defense, as they have sharp claws that connect to venom glands.